BEAUJOLAIS

 2016 Bourgogne Rouge – round, pleasant, tasty wine to be drunk quickly.
 86p.

 2016 Chambolle Musigny – a bit more of everything here than in Bourgogne Rouge, but still slightly four-square wine, in my honest opinion.
-Very different from an excellent 2015 vintage of the exact wine.
+It's very different from an excellent 2015 vintage of the exact wine.
 87-88p.

 Domaine Arnoux-Lachaux: